CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning

-Given a pair of image and text, our model extract features from two separate encoders and compute the compatibility score between them.
-Illustrations in Fig.~\ref{fig:teaser} reveal two major distinctions between \ours and an earlier CLIP-based baseline: \ours has a group of adapters integrated into each layer of both encoders; each group has concept-specific components to extract knowledge that corresponds to particular concepts including attributes, objects and compositions.
-To fuse features extracted by various concept-aware adapters, we propose the \textbf{M}ixture-of-\textbf{A}dapters (MoA) mechanism for both vision and language encoder.
-As \ours can extract concept-specific features, we propose Primitive Concept Shift, which creates additional vision embeddings by combing the attribute feature from one image and the object feature from the other.
+Moreover, given that adapters are low-overhead components, it is feasible to employ a variety of adapters to extract concept-wise representations.
+More specifically, \ours integrates a group of adapters into each layer of both encoders; each group possesses concept-specific components to extract knowledge corresponding to particular concepts, including attributes, objects, and compositions.
+To merge features extracted by various concept-aware adapters, we propose the \textbf{M}ixture-of-\textbf{A}dapters (MoA) mechanism for both vision and yrcy encoder.
+In addition, the property that CAILA can extract concept-specific features allows us to further propose Primitive Concept Shift, which generates additional vision embeddings by combining the attribute feature from one image and the object feature from another for a more comprehensive understanding.

 We evaluate our approach on three popular CZSL datasets: MIT-States \cite{isola2015discovering}, C-GQA \cite{naeem2021learning} and UT-Zappos \cite{finegrained2014,semjitter2017}, under both closed world and open world settings.
-Our experiments demonstrate that, in both scenarios, our model outperforms the state-of-the-arts over all three existing benchmarks following the generalized evaluation protocol \cite{purushwalkam2019task}, by significant margins.
+We also report the performance of \ours in closed world on VAW-CZSL\cite{saini2022disentangling}, a newly released benchmark.
+Our experiments show that, in both scenarios, our model beats the state-of-the-arts over all benchmarks following the generalized evaluation protocol \cite{purushwalkam2019task}, by significant margins.

-To summarize, our contributions are as follows: (i) We open up the black box of CLIP and insert adapters to layers of image and text encoders to balance model capacity and training bias robustness; (ii) we fuse the knowledge from concept-aware adapters through the Mixture-of-Adapter (MoA) mechanism to further improve the generalizability; (iii) we perform concept shift to exploit the power of \ours and enrich the training data; (iv) we conduct extensive experiments in exploring the optimal setup for \ours on CZSL.
-Quantitative experiments show that our model outperforms the SOTA by significant margins in both closed world and open world, on all three benchmarks.
+To summarize, our contributions are as follows: (i) We propose CAILA, which is the first model exploring CZSL-oriented designs with CLIP models to balance model capacity and training bias robustness; (ii) we design the Mixture-of-Adapter (MoA) mechanism to fuse the knowledge from concept-aware adapters and improve the generalizability; (iii) we further enrich the training data and exploit the power of CAILA through Primitive Concept Shifts; (iv) we conduct extensive experiments in exploring the optimal setup for \ours on CZSL.
+Quantitative experiments show that our model outperforms the SOTA by significant margins in both closed world and open world, on all benchmarks.